-An institution will receive additional funding for a credential corresponding to a highdemand field included in its region's list of high-demand fields.
+An institution will receive additional funding for a credential corresponding to a high-demand field included in its region's list of high-demand fields.
 Each region's High-Demand Fields List includes all academic fields corresponding to high-demand occupations and is designed to incentivize institutions to produce credentials that meet critical statewide and local workforce needs.
 This list consists of the following four categories:

-- 10 statewide high-demand occupations, developed using federal jobs data and employment projections to serve the economic needs of the state - Five regional high-demand occupations, including regional workforce needs as demonstrated by data and projections for occupations not otherwise included on the statewide high-demand list - Up to five region-specific Essential Occupations, added by petition of the colleges in the region, to address any critical local workforce needs not captured by existing data - Any number of statewide Emerging Occupations, designed to allow colleges to serve newly emergent industries that may not yet exist in historical data, in alignment with state leadership priorities.
+- 10 statewide high-demand occupations, developed using federal jobs data and employment projections to serve the economic needs of the state - Five regional high-demand occupations, including regional workforce needs as demonstrated by data and projections for occupations not otherwise included on the statewide high-demand list - Up to five region-specific Essential Occupations, added by petition of the colleges in the region, to address any critical local workforce needs not captured by existing data

-AGENDA ITEM VIII-G (2) Page 2
+AGENDA ITEM V-F (2) Page 2